I love it when Don brings his instruments on vacation; live entertainment from home or holiday is perfect! |

 4. The seating.
 I wan't my rocking chair.
 I want my lazee boy.
 Okay, I actually want my bath tub.
 I refuse to sit on fold-up chairs or, worse yet, to pay buckets of money to stand.
 My five foot two body cannot see over the crowds when everyone is standing.
 I feel like a strawberry in a blender being sucked to the bottom.

-I'm sure the music was blaring while we enjoyed it from the comfort of the tub! |
+I'm sure the music was blaring while we enjoyed it from

 6. I can listen to it at home.
 While I'm in bed.
 Reading a book.
 And it's a lot less spendy.